Physio And Ultrasound Therapy

 Ultrasound Therapy As Used By Physiotherapists?

-The basic principle of ultrasound therapy as a healing aid is about “stimulating” tissue using these high frequency sound waves.
-These ultrasonic waves are produced by means of mechanical vibration in the metal application head of the machine.
-During the treatment, your physiotherapist moves the application head slow rhythmical circular motions over the treatment area transmitting the energy into the target tissues.
-An ultrasound coupling agent is used between the application head and the skin because when ultrasound waves meet air it causes a dissipation of these waves.
-The most common coupling agent is an aqueous gel, this coupling gel helps ensure maximal contact between the treatment head and the surface of the skin, providing a medium through which the sound waves can travel passing into the body.
-Ultrasound can also be applied under water, seeing as water is another medium ultrasound waves can travel through.
-Therapeutic ultrasound may be used in this way when dealing with difficult areas that are difficult to treat when using a coupling gel such as the hand.
+The basic principle of ultrasound therapy as a healing aid, is about “stimulating” tissue using high frequency sound waves.
+The ultrasonic waves are produced by means of mechanical vibration in the metal application head.
+During treatment, your physiotherapist moves the application head in slow rhythmical circular motions.
+Targeted over the treatment area, so thereby transmitting the energy into the tissues below.
+Ultrasound coupling agents are used between the application head and the skin.
+This is because when ultrasound waves meet air, it causes a dissipation of these waves.
+The most common coupling agent is an aqueous gel.
+The coupling gel helps ensure maximal contact between the treatment head and the surface of the skin.
+Providing a medium through which the sound waves can travel, passing into the body.

 • Application over local malignancy